National Forum To Accelerate Middle Grades Reform

 The National Forum to Accelerate Middle-Grades Reform

-Through its Schools to Watch® (STW) program, the Forum has developed criteria for identifying high-performing middle-grades schools, created tools to help schools use the criteria, expanded the program to 18 states, and selected and honored 325 successful schools across the country during the Annual STW Conference.
-Join the initiative become a Schools to Watch State.
+The National Forum, through its Schools to Watch® (STW) program, has developed criteria for identifying high-performing middle-grades schools, created tools to help schools use the criteria, expanded the program to 18 states, and selected and honored 465 successful schools across the country during the Annual STW Conference.

 Over the phone or online

 Interested in more information about the Forum?
 Contact us.

 PO Box 224, Savoy, IL 61874